vdasu/deduplication/EP_MPD/README.md

 1. `EgPsiType`: Enum that is either `EgPsiType.TYPE1` or `EgPsiType.TYPE2` for Type 1 and Type 2 EG-PSI's respectively.
 Type 1 is based on symmetric key cryptography and Type 2 is based on public key cryptography.
 Refer to the paper for a detailed description of each type.
 2. `EgPsiDataType`: Enum that is either `EgPsiDataType.INT` or `EgPsiDataType.STR` for integer and string datatypes respectively.
 Currently, the library works with integer and string datatypes only.
 3. `MultiPartyDeduplicator`: Class that provides the privacy-preserving deduplication functionality.
 The `MultiPartyDeduplicator` has the following attributes:
    1. `client_data`: A 2-D list where each row is a client's dataset.
-For example, a 2-D list of shape $m*n$ contains the data of `m` clients where the dataset size is `n`.
+For example, a 2-D list of shape `m*n` contains the data of `m` clients where the dataset size is `n`.
 The protocol assumes that each client performs local deduplication to remove any duplicates that exist within their own datasets prior to multi-party deduplication.
    2. `data_type`: The datatype of the datasets i.e. `EgPsiDataType.INT` or `EgPsiDataType.STR`.
    3. `eg_type`: The type of EG-PSI to use for deduplication.
 Either `EgPsiType.TYPE1` or `EgPsiType.TYPE2`.